Austin Sexual Harassment Lawyer

 If a coworker is the harasser, you must show the employer knew of the harassment and failed to act to stop it, either by showing you reported it or someone else did.

 The bottom line: people do not have to submit to harassment or unwanted sexual advances from their supervisors, coworkers, customers or clients in the workplace.
-If something is happening, say something, report it, speak out, speak up, get help, get counsel, and take action!
+If something is happening, say something, report it, speak out, speak up, get help, get an Austin sexual harassment lawyer, and take action!

 What if I complain about sexual harassment - what happens to me?